gkapfham/www.gregorykapfhammer-old.com/biography.md

 Validation](https://cs.gmu.edu/icst/index.html), and a reviewer for journals such as [Transactions on Software Engineering](https://www.computer.org/csdl/journal/ts).
-Along with serving as a review panelist at the U.S. National Science Foundation, Kapfhammer aids the research community as a program chair and general chair for workshops and conferences.
+Along with serving as a review panelist at the U.S. National Science Foundation, Kapfhammer works as a program chair and general chair for international workshops and conferences.

 {% comment %} Describe published papers and research awards {% endcomment %}

 <p>

-Kapfhammer publishes papers, such as {% include_cached _popovers/paper_reference.html cite="Walsh2017" trailing="," %} {%
+Kapfhammer collaboratively publishes papers, such as {% include_cached _popovers/paper_reference.html cite="Walsh2017" trailing="," %} {%
 include_cached _popovers/paper_reference.html cite="Alsharif2018" trailing=","
 %} and {% include_cached _popovers/paper_reference.html cite="McMinn2019"